EXERCISE BLUE HAM

 If conditions are favourable and the other station is prepared to participate in Ice Breaker, the exchange of the message and reply can take place.

-Using RAF Cranwell as an example, the Maidenhead Locator square 6-character reference for RAFAC HQ at RAF Cranwell is: IO93RA, an identifiable feature is located at IO93RA88OS.
+Taking RAF Cranwell as an example, the Maidenhead Locator square 6-character reference for RAFAC HQ at RAF Cranwell is: IO93RA, an identifiable feature is located at IO93RA88OS.

 The simple message would be what is located at,